AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/just-in-time-user-provisioning.md

 1. Create a just-in-time-enabled domain:

     * In Administration Console, click Settings &gt; User Management &gt; Domain Management &gt; New Enterprise Domain.
-    * Configure the domain and select Enable Just In Time Provisioning.
-(See [Setting up and managing domains](/forms/using/admin-help/topics/setting-up-and-managing-domains.md).
+    * Configure the domain and select Enable Just In Time Provisioning. <!--Fix broken link (See Setting up and managing domains).-->
     * Add authentication providers.
 While adding authentication providers, on the New Authentication screen, select a registered Identity Creator and Assignment Provider.

 1. Save the new domain.